jundalisay/sp/content/en/research/sarkar/katha/chapter-29.md

 Every member of my family and myself got the opportunity to do our sastaunga pranam before Baba.
 I was so flooded with emotion due to the immense pleasure, that tears began to flow from my eyes and my voice was choked.
 I placed some fruits and sweets before Baba but He was not prepared to eat anything.

 My wife was standing with a glass of water in her hands.
 With great persistence, I took one rasgulla up to His mouth.

 Baba took a very small bite and we were all highly pleased.
 Then Baba said, “Enough”, and took the glass of water from my wife’s hand.
 The rest of the fruits and sweets we ate as prasad.

 Baba sat for sometime and talked with the children and then got ready to leave.
 All of us did our sastaunga pranam again and then I took Him to the residence ofGaunga Sharanji which was close by.

 Shrii Gaunga Sharanji was standing ready to welcome Baba.
 He took Baba to his drawing room.
 Baba stayed there for sometime and then left for Prem Bahadurji’s bungalow.
 While returning from Gaunga Sharanji’s house I asked Baba why non-Margiis were not allowed in the DMC.

-Baba said:

 {{< l a="Baba" >}}
 If some non-Margii would have an evil thought in the DMC about me, nature rebounds this immediately even without my wishing it, and he might be harmed.
 This is why non-Margiis are not allowed in DMC.”